dottjt/LearningSchedule/README.md

 # Updates

+**24-06-17** - NA.
+More Angular and C#.
+Spent a heap of time learning about Observables, C# Razor templates and Entity Framework.
+Also, a heap of C# features.
+My gosh, talk about a progressive, static language.

+**23-06-17** - NA.
+Decided to learning Angular and C# instead.
+Angular, while philosophically broken, clunky and largely devoid of actual Javascript - is a tooling wet dream.
+I think maybe that makes it worth it?
+C# and asp.net core is also incredibly nice.

 **22-06-17** - Good news everyone!
 The app is 80% of the way there in terms of being mobile responsive!
 Turns out input elements don't collapse, so I replaced them all with textarea elements.
 The hard part will be getting the app samples onto the homepage.
 Other than that, I also implemented a feature that shows you how many letters you've written for each thing.
 At least a lot of it.
 I also learnt a heap of Typescript, Angular and C# today (razor templates n' all that).
 Super straight forward.

 **21-06-17** - Refactored more css.
 I now realise why it's taking so long - It's like I'm trying to create one standard set of css styles to work for a billion different views - 1 for index, 1 for individual view, then whether you're logged in or logged out, and homepage (as the app also features there).
 So while it feels like it's taking forever, once it's done, it's done for good.
 I also learnt a heap of Angular and Java today.
 Super keen to build something with it.